-The Downtown and Sunset Valley farmers' market locations offer ATMs.
+The Downtown farmers' market location offers an ATM.
 Go to the any market entrance and ask staff to direct you to our market ATM.

 All markets accept Cash, Debit/Credit (though each varies by vendor) SNAP Lone Star Card, WIC – EBT cards for fruits and vegetables, and Farmers’ Market Nutrition Program coupons.
 Learn more here.